MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/net-application-performance-monitoring-template.md

 ## Application types and server-side transactions you can monitor

-For each application type there are several transaction types you can choose to monitor.
+For each application type, there are several transaction types you can choose to monitor.
 The following options are available:

 | Application type | Transaction types for System Center 2012 | Transaction types for System Center 2012 SP1 |
 | --- | --- | --- |